MelanieCrissey/old-melaniecrissey.com/source/blog/jobs-to-be-done.markdown

 ##User Stories and Job Stories

 Based on my positive experience with FullStory, I might make an educated guess that all people with a similar profile to me could have a similar, positive experience.
 I might use personas to imagine other people with profiles like mine.
-And, that persona might look like this:
+That persona might look like this:

 ![Supporter Profile](/img/SuzySupporter.jpg)